datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR07-Extract-NDVI-From-Rasters-in-R.md

     #convert "julianDay" from class character to integer
     avg_NDVI_HARV$julianDay <- as.integer(avg_NDVI_HARV$julianDay)

-    #create a date column; -1 added because origin is the 1st and indexing begins at 0.
+    #create a date column; -1 added because origin is the 1st.
     # If not -1, 01/01/2011 + 5 = 01/06/2011 which is Julian day 6, not 5.
     avg_NDVI_HARV$Date<- origin + (avg_NDVI_HARV$julianDay-1)